 The Snapdragon 690 is built on TSMC’s 8nm LPP fabrication process, and the Snapdragon 765G is built on 7nm EUV-based fabrication from Samsung.
 This makes the Snapdragon 765G slightly more power-efficient than the Snapdragon 690.

 CPU & GPU:

-In terms of GPU, with the newer Snapdragon 690, you get the Adreno 619L, which is just below the Adreno 620 found in the Snapdragon 765G.
+Regarding GPU, with the newer Snapdragon 690, you get the Adreno 619L, which is just below the Adreno 620 found in the Snapdragon 765G.
 In terms of actual gameplay, the difference would be minimal.
-The 765G belongs to the G series of Snapdragon processors, which means that you will get a higher frequency on the Adreno 620.
+The 765G belongs to the G series of Snapdragon processors, meaning you will get a higher frequency on the Adreno 620.
 Again, in comparison to its predecessor, the Adreno 619L is claimed to be 60% better than the Adreno 612 found inside the Snapdragon 675.

 In the Display department, the Snapdragon 765G holds the upper hand with support for QHD+ resolution with 60Hz or FHD+ resolution with 120Hz.
 In comparison, you only get FHD+ resolution with a maximum of 120Hz with the Snapdragon 690.
 But in the end, it depends on the smartphone manufacturer itself, whether or not they choose to include QHD+ or FHD+ resolution displays with their phones.